Deformation Quantization for Actions of K\"ahlerian Lie Groups: Deformation of -algebras

-\section{Deformation of $C^*$-algebras}
+\chapter{Deformation of $C^*$-algebras}

-Throughout this section, we consider a $C^*$-algebra $A$, endowed with an {\em isometric and strongly continuous} action $\alpha$ of a normal $\bf j$-group $\B$.
-In section \ref{DFA}, we have seen how to deform the {\em Fr\'echet algebra} $A^\infty$, consisting of smooth vectors for the action $\alpha$.
+Throughout this chapter, we consider a $C^*$-algebra $A$, endowed with an {\em isometric and strongly continuous} action $\alpha$ of a normal $\bf j$-group $\B$.
+In chapter \ref{DFA}, we have seen how to deform the {\em Fr\'echet algebra} $A^\infty$, consisting of smooth vectors for the action $\alpha$.
 Our goal here is to construct a $C^*$-norm on $(A^\infty,\star_{\theta,\bm}^\alpha)$, in order to get, after completion, a deformation theory at the $C^*$-level.
 We stress that from now on, the isometricity assumption of the action is fundamental.
-The way we will define this $C^*$-norm is based on the pseudo-differential calculus introduced in the previous two sections.
+The way we will define this $C^*$-norm is based on the pseudo-differential calculus introduced in the previous two chapters.